beejjorgensen/bgc/src/bgc_part_5400_man_time.md

 ### Return Value {.unnumbered .unlisted}

-Returns a pointer to the broken-down time, or `NULL` if it can't be obtained.
+Returns a pointer to the broken-down UTC time, or `NULL` if it can't be obtained.

 ### Example {.unnumbered .unlisted}